 - Real-Time Co-ops: These games add pressure with a ticking clock, requiring quick thinking and synchronized actions.
 ‘Fuse’ and ‘Kitchen Rush’ are great examples.

 - Legacy Co-ops: These are evolving games where the board, rules, and components change permanently as you play through a campaign.
 Each game session alters the game for future plays.
-‘Pandemic Legacy’ is the prime example.
+‘Pandemic Legacy’ is a prime example, with its various iterations continually offering fresh experiences.

 How Cooperative Board Games Work: Core Mechanics